-For some of us it is the end of an era and a sad day for freedom of movement in the European Union.
-For others it's a happy outcome, but we aren't here to discuss the politics of Brexit.
-What we are doing is recognizing that it will present some changes to UK citizens who house sit and travel in Europe.
+For some of us it was the end of an era and a sad day for freedom of movement in the European Union.
+For others, a happy outcome.
+But we aren't here to discuss the politics of Brexit.
+What we are doing is recognizing that it does present some changes to UK citizens who house sit and travel in Europe.

-Ultimately it will also affect Europeans wanting to house sit in the United Kingdom, but here we focus on information issued by the UK Government for UK citizens.
+Ultimately it also affects Europeans wanting to house sit in the United Kingdom, but here we focus on information issued by the UK Government for UK citizens.

 Brexit and European travel - What's new?

-There's still some confusion about what Brexit will mean for travel in Europe, but now that the "deal is done" and the UK has officially left the European Union, many things are a lot clearer.
-The transition period ended on 31st December 2020 and these new regulations came into existence as the transition period transpired.
+Now the "deal is done" and the UK has officially left the European Union, many things are a lot clearer for travellers.
+The transition period ended on 31st December 2020 and new regulations came into existence as the transition period transpired.

 All the information we present here has come from official UK Government websites and is correct at the date spectified above.
 As with all government information, changes can occur without notice, so please check the most up-to-date information.

 We keep track of new updates as our plans involve house sitting in the EU this year.
 We are travelling in a campervan (owned and registered in UK), and need to keep abreast of how Brexit will affect our future house sitting plans.